nickbar01234/vt-git-workshop/GitReference.md

 The staging area contains the files that will go into your next commit.
 To stage file(s), use the command `git add <file-1> ... [file-N]`.

-Note that Git only stores the state of the file at the most recent time when you run `git add ...`.
+Note that Git only stores the state of the file(s) when they were most recently staged, using `git add ...`.
 This means in the following snippet, committing will only take a snapshot of the README with Hello world!

 ```sh
 echo "Hello world" >> README